thiomajid/ml-notes/Blog posts/The Annotated S4.md

 When training an SSM, the matrices $A, B, C, D$ are the learnable parameters using gradient descent. $D$ is sometimes omitted because the term $Du$ can be seen as a **skip connection**.

+Given that an SSM model operates on a continuous signal $u(t)$ in order to be applied on a discrete input sequence, the SSM must be discretized by a *step size* $\Delta$.
+The inputs $u_k$ can be viewed

 [^1]: [State-space representation - Wikipedia](https://en.wikipedia.org/wiki/State-space_representation)
 [^2]: [[2111.00396] Efficiently Modeling Long Sequences with Structured State Spaces (arxiv.org)](https://arxiv.org/abs/2111.00396)